paololapo/8-bit-CPU-emulator/idea.md

 It counts from 0000, keeping track of the current instruction.

 ### Output
 LEDs.
 In our case a string with the number.
+Possibility to print it in a file .txt

 ### CPU control logic